HamedDanandehHesar/ECG-Dynamic-Model-Parameter-Extraction-Using-PSO/README.md

 # ECG Modeling Using Gaussian Mixture in Phase Domain

-This repository provides a MATLAB implementation for **modeling ECG morphology in the phase domain using a Gaussian Mixture Model (GMM)**.
+This repository provides a MATLAB implementation for **modeling ECG morphology using a Gaussian Mixture Model (GMM) and PSO**.
 The method detects cardiac cycles, converts the ECG signal to a **phase representation**, estimates the **average ECG morphology**, and approximates it using a set of **Gaussian kernels optimized with Particle Swarm Optimization (PSO)**.

 The resulting Gaussian parameters can be used to **reconstruct or synthesize ECG signals** and analyze ECG morphology in a compact parametric form.